llawn/llawn/README.md

 # Hi there, I'm llawn!

 I'm a student at **École Centrale de Lyon** 🇫🇷 and a **Neovim enthusiast**.
-I enjoy building tools that improve the developer experience, specifically within the Lua/Nvim ecosystem.
+I enjoy building tools that improve the developer experience, specifically within the Nvim ecosystem.

 ## Neovim Plugins